thumbnail image

 Arizona State Secondary Certification in Spanish, English, and Psychology

-Most of Catharyn's K-12 classroom teaching was spent in the high school Spanish classroom, working with linguistically and culturally diverse students at a large urban public school.
-During that time, she was named the Arizona Language Association's Early Career Educator of the Year and was awarded a $10,000 Century Link grant for classroom iPads for her project-based learning proposal.
-She also brings K-12 experience as a bilingual elementary teacher, professional development coordinator, mentor of student teachers, and special education paraprofessional.
+Most of Catharyn's Prek-12 classroom teaching was spent in the high school Spanish classroom, working with linguistically and culturally diverse students at a large urban public school in metro Phoenix.
+During that time, she was named the Arizona Language Association's Early Career Educator of the Year.
+She also brings experience as a bilingual elementary teacher, schhol site professional development coordinator, mentor of student teachers, and special education paraprofessional.

 Catharyn Shelton, PhD